magnet-repo/MAGNET/README.md

 ## ARM Cortex-M4 Implementation

 MAGNET ARM Cortex-M4 (Thumb-2 ASM) implementation can be found in _MAGNET_m4_ folder.
-The step for running the implementation using **nrfutil** is given in the README under this folder.
+The procedure for running the implementation using **nrfutil** is described in the README under this folder.

 ## Test Vector Leakage Assessment